TeleMelody: Lyric-to-Melody Generation with a Template-Based Two-Stage Method: Methodology

-We introduce the method for extracting templates (i.e., tonality, chord progression, rhythm pattern, cadence) from melodies for model training: \begin{itemize} \item Tonality can be inferred according to the note pitch distribution of a whole melody, following \citet{liang2020pirhdy}.
+\paragraph{Template Extraction Method} We introduce the method for extracting templates (i.e., tonality, chord progression, rhythm pattern, cadence) from melodies: 1) Tonality can be inferred according to the note pitch distribution of a whole melody, following \citeauthor{liang2020pirhdy}.
+2) Chord progression can be inferred based on note pitch distribution through the Viterbi algorithm proposed by Magenta$\footnote{\url{https://github.com/magenta/note-seq/blob/master/note\_seq/chord\_inference.py}}$.
+3) Rhythm pattern can be inferred based on position information of the note.
+4) Cadence can be inferred by rules based on note pitch, onset interval and duration.
+We classify it in three classes: ``no cadence'', ``authentic cadence'', and ``half cadence''.
+Detailed rules are described in Appendix \ref{sec:cad}.